 I want to explore the idea that the book of Esther is a treatise on God’s loving response to practical atheism—that is, God’s people living as if he doesn’t exist.

-In this month’s free commentary, Tomasino notes several concerning elements:
+In his commentary on Esther, Anthony Tomasino notes several concerning elements:

 “The name Mordecai almost certain derives from Marduk, who was a storm god and chief god of the Babylonian pantheon.”